WishUponATree/WishUponATree/README.md

   👋 Hey there!
 Welcome to my profile.

-  📚 I'm a high school student using Github to create websites.
+  📚 I'm a high school student using GitHub to create websites.

   💼 I hope to pursue a career in either UI/UX or cybersecurity.